 Finally, in 1453, when Constantinople was so weakened by almost constant invasions and battles, the Ottoman Turks led by Sultan Mehmet II were able to conquer the city.
 Renamed Istanbul, it became the third and last capital of the Ottoman Empire.
 It was the nerve center for military campaigns that were to enlarge the Ottoman Empire dramatically.
 By the mid 1500's, Istanbul, with a population of almost half a million, was a major cultural, political, and commercial center.
 Ottoman rule continued until it was defeated in WWI and Istanbul was occupied by the allies.

 When the Republic of Turkey was born in 1923 after the War of Independence, Kemal Ataturk moved the capital to the city of Ankara.
-The city of Istanbul has continued to expand dramatically and today its population is over 14 million and increases at an estimated 700,000 immigrants per year.
+The city of Istanbul has continued to expand dramatically and today its population is around 15 million and increases at an estimated 700,000 immigrants per year.
 Industry has expanded even as tourism has grown.
 It continues to be a city that creates its own history at the meeting point of the two continents; Europe and Asia.

 Some of the interesting districts of the city are: Sultanahmet, Haydarpasa, Uskudar, Eyup, Galata, Pera, Ortaköy, Taksim, Eminönü, Fatih, Balat, and The Bosphorus.
 Princess Islands are a popular summer resort for local people.